w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

 こんにちは TAG-さん!

-I'm requesting a TAG review of [feature name].
+I'm requesting an early TAG design review of {{feature}}.

-[One paragraph summary of idea, ideally copy-pasted from Explainer introduction]
+{{One paragraph summary of idea, ideally copy-pasted from your Explainer.}}

-  - Explainer¹ (minimally containing user needs and example code): [url]
+  - Explainer¹:
-  - User research: [url to public summary/results of research]
+  - User research:
-  - Security and Privacy self-review²: [url]
+  - Security and Privacy self-review²:
-  - GitHub repo: [url]
+  - GitHub repo:
-  - Primary contacts (and their relationship to the specification):
+  - Primary contacts:
+      - $name (@-mention), $organization/s, $role in developing specification
-      - [name] ([github username]), [organization/s] (repeat as necessary, we recommend including group chairs and editors in this list)
+      - {{repeat as necessary, we recommend including group chairs and editors in this list}
-  - Organization/project driving the design: [organization and/or project name]
+  - Organization/project driving the design:
-  - External status/issue trackers for this feature (publicly visible, e.g. Chrome Status):
+  - External status/issue trackers for this feature³:

 Further details: